The Fall of Eve – Destiny Music Video

 The final video for The Fall of Eve – Destiny I believe it is fast, exciting and with a good creative flare.

-In the first three days the video seen over 1000 views on YouTube and received lots of positive reviews and comments.
+In the first three days, the video has seen over 1000 views on YouTube and received lots of positive reviews and comments.
+(Update:2019 +150,000 views)

-Excellent – hope this has been somewhat interesting insight in to how I make a music video.
+Excellent – hope this has been a somewhat interesting insight into how I make a music video.

 If you have any questions about any aspects of the video and its production please feel free to ask away.